editorconfig/editorconfig-core-py/README.md

 and INSTALL files to install it.

 Once EditorConfig core is installed, the plugin compatible with your version of Gedit will need to be installed.
+After installing the plugin, it must be enabled in Gedit.
+To enable the plugin navigate to *Edit* -> *Preferences* -> *Plugins* and check the EditorConfig plugin.

 ### Installing Plugin for Gedit 3